Tips for Setting up your Preschool Library Center

 If space and budget allow, a bookshelf that allows books to be stored front facing is optimal.
 Otherwise, you can utilize a small bookshelf and place the books inside so they are standing with the covers facing out.

-Rather than placing ALL of your books in your reading space, you should put out a small assortment and rotate them throughout the month.
+Rather than placing ALL of your books in your reading space, try putting out a small assortment and rotate them throughout the month.
 Make sure that you always provide a variety that all ages can enjoy (board books along with picture books), and include books that reflect a variety of diverse cultures, ages, animals and real images.

 This cozy reading "Hideaway" belongs to Nikkolette Washington ofNik-Nak's Daycare The front facing bookshelf allows children to easily select books.
 She made this an inviting space by including comfy cushions, and flooring.